john-ml/stitch/notes.md

 ### Deallocation

+At every scope end, some pointers become inaccessible.
+Any inaccessible pointers returned by `new` need to be `del`eted.

-Escape analysis can prove that certain pointers will be inaccessible at scope end.
-All such pointers returned by `new` can be automatically deallocated.
+The escape analysis for `&` proves that certain pointers (and thus everything that they point to) are inaccessible at scope end.
+These can be recursively `del`eted.

 e.g.